SRGBmods/qmk-8051/readme.md

 - [ ] Vial       : not working, unfortunately.
 Got internal RAM overflow Error when link.
 Need to optimize the EEPROM driver first.
 - [ ] A major hassle of sdcc is that it doesn't have `__attribute((weak))` like gcc.
 So, if you write custom functions in your keymap.c, the ones end with `*_user`, you need to delete its corresponding definition in the QMK source code.
 Similarly, if use custom matrix scan routine, or some other custom driver, you also need to delete its correspoinding definition in QMK.
+- [ ] And various other untested QMK features.

 ## II.
 How to use